zdocs/KB/README.md

 5. When done saving your work perform the following CLI commands from within the local repo:
     a. `git add -all` to add all edited files associated with the repo.
 If you wish to ignore any files just add the name to the .ignore file.
     b. `git commit -m "TYPE REASON FOR UPDATE"` write one sentance that describes the change.
-    c. `git push` Check the site for to ensure the updates took.
+    c. `git push` Check the site to ensure the updates took. eg. `git commit -m "updating typo in readme.md"`